You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* This interaction can lead to a range of side effects, including muscle pain, liver damage, nausea, and headaches.
+* The combination can cause side effects such as muscle pain, liver damage, nausea, and diarrhea.

 Sources